emberjs/website/source/blog/2017-10-08-ember-2-16-released.md

 ### Upcoming Changes in Ember.js 2.17

 Ember.js 2.17 will contain no new features.
-Instead it will primarially include bug fixes, performance, and stability work.
+Instead it will primarily include bug fixes, performance, and stability work.

 For more details on the upcoming changes in Ember.js 2.17, please review the